rahul-bharati/js-interview/readme.md

 3. Push it to a public GIT repository.
 4. Setup CICD.

-Complete the respective tasks based on the role you are applying for.
+Complete the respective tasks with minimal effort based on the role you are applying for.

 | Role                 | Requirements                                                                                                                       |
 | -------------------- | ---------------------------------------------------------------------------------------------------------------------------------- |